-- Partitional clustering approach. - Each cluster is associated with a centroid (center point). - Each point is assigned to the cluster with the closest centroid. - Number of clusters, K, must be specified manually. - The basic algorithm is very simple: - 1: Select K points as the initial centroids. - 2: repeat - 3: Form K clusters by assigning all points to the closest centroid. - 4: Recompute the centroid of each cluster. - 5: until The centroids don't change centroid each point
+- Partitional clustering algorithm - Each cluster is associated with a centroid (center point) - Each point is assigned to the cluster with the closest centroid - Number of clusters K must be specified beforehand - The K-Means algorithm is very simple: - 1: Select K points as the initial centroids. - 2: repeat - 3: Form K clusters by assigning all points to the closest centroid. - 4: Recompute the centroid of each cluster. - 5: until The centroids don't change centroids centroid each point